13331112522/ai-typing/README.md

 ## Why?

 Because I wanted a more pythonic solution and wanted to build something w/ llama-cpp-python.

-Because sometimes purely local model with llama-cpp-python is not enough, I wanted to use remote model to get better results.
+Because sometimes purely local mode with llama-cpp-python is not enough, I wanted to use remote model to get better results.

 ## Setup